Postfix CDB Howto

 Postfix CDB databases are specified as "cdb:name", where name specifies the CDB file name without the ".cdb" suffix (another suffix, ".tmp", is used temporarily while a CDB file is under construction).
 CDB databases are maintained with the postmap(1) or postalias(1) command.
 The DATABASE_README document has general information about Postfix databases.

 CDB support is available with Postfix 2.2 and later releases.
-This document describes how to build Postfix with CDB support.
+The remainder of this document describes how to build Postfix with CDB support.

 Building Postfix with CDB support